naveenkumar911/Social_Support_App/solution_summary.md

-# Solution Summary — CloudJune Social Support AI Prototype
+# Solution Summary — Social Support AI Application

 ## 1. Executive Summary
 This prototype automates the evaluation of social support applications using a modular AI workflow.
 It ingests multimodal documents, extracts and validates applicant information, computes eligibility via a local ML model, stores semantic artifacts in a vector store, and provides LLM-based recommendations.
 The system is privacy-first (local model hosting), modular, and designed for deployment in government environments requiring data protection and auditability.